microsoft/azure-spring-apps-training/10-blue-green-deployment/README.md

 Another solution is to use [the Azure portal](https://portal.azure.com/?WT.mc_id=azurespringcloud-github-judubois):

-- Find your Azure Spring Cloud cluster
+- Find your Azure Spring Cloud instance
 - Click on the "deployement" menu
 - Select the `weather-service` application and click on "Set deployment"

-> If you want to reuse a deployment set, you need first to delete it, for instance:
+> If you want to reuse a deployment name, you need first to delete the previous deployment under that name:
 >
 > ```bash
 > az spring-cloud app deployment delete --name green --app weather-service